LegendaryLinux/AginahBot/README.md

 ## Configuration
 A `config.json` file is required to be present in the base directory of the repository.
-This file should contain at minimum your Discord bot's secret key, a name for the SQLite database file, and a command prefix.
+This file should contain your Discord bot's secret key, a name for the SQLite database file, a command prefix, and a name for the Moderator role which will be created on servers the bot joins if it does not exist already.

-A note about this file:
-- If the moderator role is present, it will be created on your server if it does not exist already.
-In either case, the roleId will be stored in the database and used to grant additional functionality to all users with this role or a higher one.

 Example config:
 ```json